EshaanAgg/web/src/content/blog/placements/oa_3.md

     </details>

 7. You are given a string $s$.
-Find the length of the minimum substring of $s$ that must be removed from the same, so that the remaining string can be permuted to form a palindrome.
+Find the length of the minimum substring of $s$ that must be removed from the same, so that the remaining string can be rearranged to form a palindrome.
 String $s$ only consists of lowercase English alphabets.

    Constraints: